FStarLang/FStar/examples/rel/README.md

 - `Swap.fst`: all the program transformations on commands from 3.2

+- `Benton2004.fst`, `Benton2004.RHL.fst` and
+  `Benton2004.RHL.Examples2.fst`: relational Hoare logic by Benton (2004), model, soundness proofs and examples as described in 3.3 (other files `Benton2004.*` model the rest of Benton's paper)

 ## Section 4

 - `OneTimePad.fst`: the RANDOM monad from 4.1 and one-time pad from 4.2